This policy is currently under final review by the Gloucester House Steering Committee (Autumn 2024).

 • Maintaining a record of any special needs, as stated in the statement/EHCP, in addition to SEMH.

-• Ensuring that resources are in place to meet these needs, in liaison with the LEA, Case Co-ordinator and teachers where necessary.
+• Ensuring that resources are in place to meet these needs, in liaison with the LA, Case Co-ordinator and teachers where necessary.

 • Arranging whole school INSET where necessary to meet these needs.